jparker/search_lingo/README.md

 tokens, and each token is processed by a declared series of parsers.
 If a parser succeeds, processing immediately advances to the next token.
-If none of the declared parsers succeeds, and the token is compound — that is, the token is composed of an operator and a term (e.g., `foo: bar`), the token is simplified and then processed by the declared parsers again.
+If none of the declared parsers succeeds, and the token is compound — that is, the token is composed of a modifier and a term (e.g., `foo: bar`), the token is simplified and then processed by the declared parsers again.
 If the second pass also fails, then the (now simplified) token falls through to the `#default_parse` method defined by the search class.
 This method should be